microrack/docs-test/docs/setup/index.md

 ---
-title: Getting Started
+title: Setup
 description: Welcome to MICRORACK - your modular synthesizer platform
 ---

-# Getting Started with MICRORACK
+# Setup with MICRORACK

 Welcome to MICRORACK, the next generation of modular synthesis.
 This guide will help you get started with your MICRORACK system.